 Now depending on your role, you’ll handle a different facet of set up.
 There’s the obvious manual configurations of cameras, cords, mics, etc. But then there’s also the story.
 We watch sports for the live action but there’s another layer.
-It’s the producer’s role to watch the past and future, right?
-Well set up of the story has taken a turn for the better in the digital age as yesterday’s games turn into today’s emails.
+It’s the producer’s job to watch the past and future, right?
+Set up of the story has taken a turn for the better in the digital age as yesterday’s games turn into today’s emails.
 The conversation begins.
 For a Wednesday game like I was part of, Molinari and team begin discussing on Sunday.
 Kyle Anderson this, Justin Cobbs that, Richard Solomon karate.
 Both UCLA and Arizona were facing tough road challenges with a potential first place tie on the line.
 An Arizona loss and a UCLA win meant a very different discussion later into the game.
-The Arizona score was barked throughout the off-air airwaves all night.
+The Arizona score was barked throughout the off-air conversations all night.

 This, of course, suggests that our producer knows something about basketball.
 He certainly has to know about television because if he didn’t he’d look like me in that truck and we’d get a less than stellar show.
 So I asked him, "Michael, how closely do you follow all of this."
 He explained to me that beyond the obvious – you know, like producing a ton of games – he’ll watch the teams playing in his next production.
 Keep up with the storylines and layers.
 Emailing with the talent and the rest of the team helps.
 But he said the thing that’s helped him the most in becoming the producer he’s become (and that’s a damn fine producer) was his time with the late, Rick Majerus.
 He called him the greatest basketball mind he’d ever come across and that sentiment is backed by many.
-Molinari understood the TV side of things and could follow the game, but Majerus opened the nuance and finite detail, the story within the story, to him.
+Molinari understood the TV side of things and could follow the game, but Majerus illuminated the nuance and finite detail, the story within the story.

 On this night, however, there wasn’t much nuance to the basketball.
-UCLA was egregiously outscoring Cal, a fact I only become aware of once I adjusted to the unrecognizable number of voices in my ear, thirty-plus screens in my face.
-I was also differentiating between which screens were live action, clip editing, and the next shot, queued up for transition.
+UCLA was egregiously outscoring Cal, a fact I only become aware of once I adjusted to the unrecognizable number of voices in my ear and thirty-plus screens in my face.
+I was also differentiating between which screens were live action, clip editing, and the next angle, queued up for transition.
 And then there was the immediacy of it all, the organized chaos.
 Furthermore, a game like last night (blowout) magnifies the chaos.
 Next graphic?
 What’s the Arizona score?
 Adams this game vs. last?
 The Wears?
 The story stops telling itself, so insert the storytellers.

 But here was my favorite moment.
 Late in the first half, facing a use-it-or-lose it timeout, Montgomery brought his team to huddle.
 The truck’s tone quickly rose as graphics were needed, cameras directed and redirected, and talent listened to in order to get this unexpected stoppage right.
-With the plays called on the court drawn up and whistles blown, the truck coming to crescendo.
+With the plays called on the court all drawn up and whistles blown, the truck was coming to a crescendo.
 The ball was inbounded.
 We were producing live sports – a waning clock - as unexpected as it gets.
 And inside cozy M12, nine seconds of silence.

 Sometimes stories tell themselves.